 Natural Skin Tonic

 This cooling down period allows the healing properties, like d-limonene and vitamin C, to seep out of the lemon.
 In the morning you can take the sponge and dab it onto your dog’s infected area.
 That’s it you’re done, just let the solution air-dry.
-This dog itchy skin home remedy also works great on fleas.
+This dog itchy skin home remedy also works well as a deterrent for fleas.

 These fatty acids provide natural oils to your dog’s skin.
 Omega 3 fatty acids are fed orally, usually in a treat form or a straight omega 3 oil.
 Healthy ingredients such as fish oil, hemp oil, flaxseeds, pumpkin seeds, soybean oil, lecithin, currant oil, and borage oil can be found in some dog foods.

 These ingredients are rich with anti-inflammatories, so if your dog has irritated red spots it will help the irritation resolve.
-These ingredients also help reduce allergies, atopic dermatitis, arthritis, cholesterol and help improve eye development.
+These ingredients also help reduce allergies, atopic dermatitis, arthritis, and cholesterol.

 We use full-spectrum CBD in all of our products.
 Full-spectrum CBD is another ingredient rich in omega 3s.
-We offer CBD pet tinctures that are made with hemp oil which is also full of omega 3s.
-This is why our products great for reducing inflammation and irritations of the skin.
+We offer CBD pet tinctures that are made with hemp oil which is also full of omega 3 and 6.
+This is why our products great for reducing swelling and irritations of the skin.

 You can use coconut oil on your dog just like you would use it with yourself.
 Coconut oil is an amazing dog itchy skin home remedy.
-They can eat it or you can apply it to their skin and coat.
-It can help from inside your dog’s body and outside.
+They can eat it, though careful how much or your dog may develop stomach upset.
+You can also apply it to the skin and coat of your dog.
+This way it can help from inside your dog’s body and outside.

-In a recent research study, it was found that the endocannabinoid system (ECS) has a large effect on the overall health of your skin.
-This means that properly maintaining the body’s ECS is a big factor in having healthy skin and avoiding skin conditions like pruritis.
+In a recent research study, it was found that the endocannabinoid system (ECS) may have an effect on the overall health of your skin.
+This means that properly maintaining the body’s ECS is a big factor in having healthy skin and avoiding skin conditions like pruritus.

 The endocannabinoid system in pets can be stimulated by cannabinoids from external sources, including cannabidiol (CBD).